hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 # In Depth Guide: Scraper Functions

-Each website scraper has a number of functions that return information about the recipe that has been scraped.
-Due to the variability in how recipes are written, not all of them are always applicable.
+Each website scraper has several functions that return information about the scraped recipe.
+Due to the variability in how recipes are written, not all functions are always applicable.
 These functions fall into three categories:

 1. Mandatory functions

-   These functions can be expected to be available for all Scraper classes and combined provide the majority of the information for a recipe.
+	These functions can be expected to be available for all Scraper classes and collectively provide the majority of the information for a recipe.

 2. Inherited functions

 	These functions are always available for all Scraper classes.
-They are implemented in the `AbstractScraper` base class and rarely require overriding in the Scraper class.
+They are implemented in the `AbstractScraper` base class and rarely require overriding in the specific Scraper class.

 3. Optional functions

-   These functions provide extra information about a recipe, from the particular websites that support them.
+	These functions provide extra information about a recipe from the particular websites that support them.

-All of the examples below come from https://www.bbcgoodfood.com/recipes/monster-cupcakes.
+All the examples below come from https://www.bbcgoodfood.com/recipes/monster-cupcakes.

 ```py
 >>> from recipe_scrapers import scrape_me